Clerk (with Astro) (/docs/guides/authentication/clerk/astro)

 }

 3.4.
-Create a reusable Prisma Client
+Create a reusable Prisma Client [#34-create-a-reusable-prisma-client]

-In the src directory, create a lib directory and a prisma.ts file inside it:
+In the `src` directory, create a `lib` directory and a `prisma.ts` file inside it:

 mkdir src/lib